Fall 2019 term begins August 19, 2019 and ends December 13, 2019.

 Pay online through myPSC with Discover, MasterCard, or VISA card payments.
-Effective July 1, 2016, a convenience fee equal to 2.75% of the payment amount will be charged on all debit/credit card payments.
+A convenience fee equal to 2.75% of the payment amount will be charged on all debit/credit card payments.

 Pay online through myPSC by entering bank account and bank routing numbers.
 No convenience fees are associated with payment by e-check.

 Check or cash payments may be made in person at the Business Office, located in room 204 of the Administration building.
 If remittance is by mail, please send payment to:

 P.O.
 Box 10

 Returned Check/Returned E-Check